 The new “Best Global Universities Rankings” of U.S. News & World Report placed UC Berkeley fourth in the world.
-Only Stanford, Harvard, and MIT ranked higher.
+Only Harvard, MIT, and Stanford ranked higher.

 In the new rankings, Berkeley’s graduate programs placed first in the world in biological sciences, computer science, economics, English, psychology, and sociology; second in chemistry, clinical psychology, earth sciences, and math.
 Six other subject areas ranked in the top 10.